ropensci/roweb3/content/blog/2025-09-02-champions-project-wrapup/index.md

 Academic publications are also part of the outcomes of the Champions work.
 For example, Sehrish Kanwal published a paper about the [RNAsum R package](https://doi.org/10.1101/2025.01.10.24319650).

-LatinR, useR!, Posit and several other conferences were attended by our champions.
+LatinR, useR!, Posit, Big Team Science and several other conferences were attended by our champions.
 For example, Andrea presented the package she developed during the program at the Latin American Conference on the Use of R in R&D and the Government Advances in Statistical Programming Conference.
 In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf 2024 and Sunny and Andrea were able to participate.
 Erika and Andrea also presented their respective packages developed during the program at useR!
 2025.
+Liz will present rOpenSci Develop, Package and Peer Review Guide at [Big Team Science Conference 2025.](https://bigteamscienceconference.github.io/registration/)

 ## Champions' accomplishments and next steps

 Our Champions have been very successful, and have gained a lot from their projects and from their relationships with their mentors and their cohort mates.
-The impact of their work has enriched both their home institutions and local communities.
-Their outreach activities shared information and knowledge in local contexts, and fostered productive spaces such as R user groups.
+The impact of their work has enriched their home institutions, their local communities and rOpenSci Community.
+Their outreach activities shared information and knowledge in local ajd international contexts, and fostered productive spaces such as R user groups.

 Many of our Champions will continue with their outreach activities and maintenance of their R package.
 Stay updated about their activities through our events and talks section in our website, our newsletter and social media!